oscarchung-lab/D2AF/README.md

     autofragment coord

 where coord is any xyz file or Gaussian gjf file with/without connectivity.
-It will generate a new gjf file with connectivity, fraglist for **M1** as well as a new D2AF template input file (users can modify).
+It will generate a new gjf file with connectivity, fraglist for **M1 or M3** as well as a new D2AF template input file (users can modify).
 No need for **M2**

 **To run all proccess: fragmentation, calculations via our calls, and analysis.
-E.g.,**
+D2AF input (e.g., ABC.inp) and output (e.g., ABC.dat) E.g.,**

     D2AF -inp ABC.inp > ABC.dat